Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 address would be `"enode://4540ea...9c1d78@172.16.239.41:30303?discport=0&raftport=53000"`, which must be added to both files.

+#### 5. Start the network

 Once complete, start the network up with `./run.sh`

-On a live network the process is the same when using local permissions, that is (permissioned-nodes.json), you do not need to restart the network and subsequent changes to the files are picked up by the servers.
-When using the smart contract you can either make changes via a [DApp](https://github.com/ConsenSys/permissioning-smart-contracts) or via RPC [API](https://docs.goquorum.consensys.net/en/latest/Reference/API-Methods/#permission-methods) calls.
+On a live network the process is the same when using local permissions with the `permissioned-nodes.json` file.
+You don't need to restart the network and subsequent changes to the files are picked up by the servers.

+When using the smart contract you can either make changes via a [dapp](https://github.com/ConsenSys/permissioning-smart-contracts) or via RPC [API](https://docs.goquorum.consensys.net/en/latest/Reference/API-Methods/#permission-methods) calls.

 [bootnodes]: ../CreatePermissionedNetwork.md#2-setup-bootnode